Finspire13/DeepReg/docs/source/docs/cli.md

   The path must end with `.yaml`.

-  By default, it uses the configuration file saved in the directory of the given checkpoint.
+  By default it uses the configuration file saved in the directory of the given checkpoint.

   Example usage: